mattlomba/italian_emigrants22/README.md

 ![samples](italy_plot.png)

-## Disclaimer

-This aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, instead of a more certified source of data of the same year.
+Disclaimer: this aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, instead of a more certified source of data of the same year.
 However the results slightly differs.